Most travelers who have been away for a time experience reverse culture shock once they get home.

 - Find a bus – any bus – and get on.
 Immediately begin talking to your seatmate by introducing yourself and asking: Where are you going?
 How many hours have you been on this bus?
 Has it broken down often?
 Where are the bathroom stops?

-- Fill your backpack.
+- Fill your backpack or suitcase.
 Carry it around with you every day, even to work.
 Then lock it to your desk and look back furtively each time you take a few steps away.

 - Do not take the elevator, ever.
 It probably hasn’t been checked since it was built.
 And that little certificate with the date stamped on it is a computer-generated facsimile produced by the owner’s seven-year-old niece.

-Joking apart, reverse culture shock does have its positives and one of the most wonderful things about distant or long-term travel is the wealth of experience and understanding you bring back with you when you home.
+Joking apart, reverse culture shock does have its positive sides and one of the most wonderful things about long-term travel or living abroad is the wealth of experience and understanding you bring back with you when you return home.

 Hang on to that open-mindedness, and share what you’ve learned.
 You’ll make your world a better place because of your travels.